thezedwards/AppNoticeSDK-iOS/README.md

 There are two types of consent, **Implied** and **Explicit**.
 Implied consent is a read-only option that does not have **Accept** or **Decline** options.
 Explicit consent must be accepted or declined.
 If declined, the user should not be permitted to use your app features until consent has been given.
 You should show this dialog as early as possible after your application launches.

-Implied or Explicit is determined by your Publisher Notice Id.
+Implied or Explicit is determined by your Publisher Notice ID.
 You make one call to present the consent dialog:

 ##### Swift